How Much Emergency Fund Do You Need?

 The Three-Tier Emergency Fund Model

 Starter fund ($500–$1,000): Covers minor car repairs, copays, and small appliance failures.
 Build this before aggressive debt payoff if your balance is currently zero.
+The starter tier breaks the most common surprise-to-card pipeline without requiring years of saving first.

 Extended fund (three to six-plus months): For single earners, self-employed workers, or industries with long hiring cycles.
 See financial stability planning guide for how extended funds fit a full stability plan.